vrv501/concepts/kubernetes/deep-dive/13_admissionControllers.md

 `$ kube-apiserver -h | grep enable-admission-plugins`
 or check the pod manifest for kube-api for term "admission-plugins"

-- You can also disable admission plugins by specifying `dismiss-admission-plugins` along with admission controllers to disable
+- You can also disable admission plugins by specifying `disable-admission-plugins` along with admission controllers to disable

 Types of admission Controllers:
 - Validating: Just allow/deny manifests